 I am an educator who has taught and facilitated several courses, workshops, and seminars on typography, voice, personal narrative, gathering, time-based media, and process-oriented methodologies.
-I studied at the University of Chicago, Maryland Institute College of Art, and Cranbrook Academy of Art, and I have taught at Rhode Island School of Design, California College of the Arts, Virginia Commonwealth University, Purchase College, and the University of Illinois at Chicago.
-Most recently, I was a Visiting Artist-in-Residence at Otis College of Art and Design.
+I studied at the University of Chicago, Maryland Institute College of Art, and Cranbrook Academy of Art, and I have taught and lectured at California College of the Arts, Virginia Commonwealth University, Yale School of Art, Purchase College, Otis College of Art and Design, Rhode Island School of Design, Rutgers University, and the University of Illinois at Chicago.
+Most recently, I supported Kameelah Janan Rasheed in teaching a course on wayward writing at the School for Poetic Computation.

 In 2018, I published headgear.pw, which was designed and programmed by Becca Abbe.
 In 2017, I published Sapphire Tears with Publication Studio SF.
 In 2016, I began piecing together a project called Samples and Parallels while also contributing to Women of Graphic Design, an online archive founded by Tori Hinn.